 The Access Problem

 Development education in South Asia faces a fundamental access problem.
 The courses, certifications, and training programmes that build professional capacity in monitoring, evaluation, research, and programme management are overwhelmingly concentrated in expensive institutions — international universities, private training companies, and exclusive fellowship programmes.
 A mid-career programme officer at an NGO in Patna earning Rs 25,000 per month cannot afford a $2,000 online evaluation course from a Western university.
-Yet this is precisely the person who most needs practical skills in programme design and evidence generation.
+Yet this is precisely the person who most needs practical skills in programme design and evidence-based decision-making.

 The result is a two-tier development sector.
 Well-funded international NGOs and consulting firms have staff trained in the latest methodologies.
 Grassroots organisations — the ones closest to communities and often most effective at delivery — operate with minimal technical capacity.
 This capacity gap perpetuates dependency: grassroots organisations rely on external consultants for evaluation, data analysis, and research design, transferring both resources and agency away from those best positioned to use them.
+Across the South Asian development landscape, this pattern repeats in country after country.

 The OER Movement: A Brief History